thoughtbot/superglue/docs/fragments.md

   }
 ```

-On the client side, Superglue will denormalize when saving to the [store](./redux-state-shape.md#fragments):
+On the client side, Superglue will denormalize the payload to something that looks like this:

 ```js
   {